dneuman/EqualEarth/README.md

 ------
 * Does not accept data in degrees, so data must be converted to radians first.
 * The figure facecolor gets overdrawn with the axes facecolor
-* Drawing outside the axes is not cut off (may be an inherent matplotlib limitation).

 @Author: Dan Neuman (@dan613)